elunna/hackem/hackem_changelog.md

     - Can now #invoke for 1 of 10 random "storm" related pets:
 - [x] Great Dagger of Glaurgnaa (Necromancer)
     - Only confers MR when wielded.
+    - [x] Grants double spirit bonuses when carried
+	- [x] Also triples the radius of spirit auto-collection when carried.

 - [x] Crown of Saint Edward (Yeoman)
     - Only confers MR when worn.
 - [x] Stake of Van Helsing (Undead Slayer)